khwilo/static-tweet/README.md

 # Static Tweet

 A static tweet UI to demonstrate the concept of components in **React**.

-:warning: :construction:

 # Demo Image